The Affine Closure of T^*(SL_n/U): Introduction

 In the Lie algebra $\so_8$, there is a unique nilpotent adjoint orbit $\Omin\subset\so_8$ of minimal (positive) dimension $10$.
-The closure of the minimal orbit is \mbox{$\Ominbar=\Omin\cup\{0\}$}.
-In section \ref{kostant}, we discuss Kostant's theorem on the highest weight variety and its application to the minimal nilpotent orbits of type $D$.
-In section \ref{sl3}, we show that there is an isomorphism of affine varieties
+The closure of the minimal orbit is $\Ominbar=\Omin\cup\{0\}.$ In section \ref{sl3}, we show that there is an isomorphism of affine varieties

-In section \ref{symplectic}, we show that this map (\ref{1.3}), when restricted on smooth points, is a symplectic isomorphism.

 In \cite{GK}, Ginzburg and Kazhdan constructed an action on $\overline{T^*(G/U)}$ by the Weyl group $W$ of $G$, called the ``Gelfand--Graev action".
 So in the case $G=\SL_3$ we have an $S_3$-action on $\Tslcbar$.
 On the other hand, the Lie algebra $\so_8$ has an $S_3$-symmetry called the triality action \cite{Cartan}\cite{MW}, and the restriction of the triality action gives an $S_3$-action on $\Ominbar$.
 In section \ref{triality}, we give a new interpretation of this triality action.
 In section \ref{ggaction}, we show that the isomorphism (\ref{1.3}) is $S_3$-equivariant.
-So we have proved \begin{thm} There is an $S_3$-equivariant isomorphism of affine Poisson varieties. \end{thm}
+In section \ref{symplectic}, we show the map (\ref{1.3}), when restricted on smooth points, is a symplectic isomorphism.

-\textbf{Acknowledgments.}\ The author is very grateful to his advisor, Victor Ginzburg, for all the encouragement, suggestions, and discussions.
+\textbf{Acknowledgments.}\ The author is grateful to both his doctorate advisor Victor Ginzburg and his postdoc advisor Peng Shan, for all their the encouragement, suggestions, and discussions.
 He would like to thank David Kazhdan, for the helpful correspondence containing statements related to the affine closure $\Tslcbar$, the minimal nilpotent orbit $\Omin$ in $\so_8$ and the triality action.
-He would also like to thank Sam Evens, Yu Li, and Minh-Tam Trinh for their useful suggestions and comments.
+He would also like to thank Ana Balibanu, Sam Evens, Yu Li, Daniil Rudenko, Minh-Tam Trinh and the referee for their useful suggestions and comments.

-\section{The affine closure $\overline{T^*(SL_n/U)}$ has symplectic singularities.}
+\section{The Affine Closure $\overline{T^*(\mathrm{SL}_{\lowercase{n}}/U)}$ Has Symplectic Singularities.}